blurrycontour/zuul-gerrit/doc/source/reference/jobs.rst

       The name of the pipeline in which the job is being run.

+   .. var:: post_review
+      :type: bool

+      Whether the current job is running in a post-review pipeline or not.

    .. var:: job

       The name of the job being run.